A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 \subsubsection{Auto-encoder \& CNN}

-In \cite{liu2019fault}, Liu \emph{et al.} combine 1-D denoising convolutional auto-encoder (DCAE-1D) and 1-D convolutional neural network (AICNN-1D) for the fault diagnosis of rotating machinery.
+In \cite{liu2019fault}, Liu \emph{et al.} combine 1-D denoising convolutional AE (DCAE-1D) and 1-D convolutional neural network (AICNN-1D) for the fault diagnosis of rotating machinery.
 DCAE-1D is utilized for noise reduction of raw vibration signals and AICNN-1D is employed for fault diagnosis by using the output de-noised signals of DCAE-1D.
 With the denoising of DCAE-1D, the diagnosis accuracies of AICNN-1D can reach 96.65\% and 97.25\% respectively in bearing and gearbox experiments even when $SNR=−2dB$.
+In \cite{chen2020one}, Chen \emph{et. al} propose one-dimensional convolutional auto-encoder (1D-CAE) for fault detection and diagnosis of multivariate processes.
+1D-CAE is employed to learn hierarchical feature representations through noise reduction of high-dimensional process signals.
+Auto-encoder integrated with convolutional kernels and pooling units allows feature extraction to be particularly effective, which is of great importance for fault detection and diagnosis in multivariate processes.